cpswarm/swarm_functions/coverage_path/README.md

   The size of the message queue used for publishing and subscribing to topics.
 * `~resolution` (real, default: `1.0`)
   The grid map underlying the path planning will be downsampled to this resolution in meter / cell.
-* `~swarm_timeout` (real, default: `5.0`)
-  Time in seconds after which it is assumed that a swarm member has left the swarm if no position update has been received.
 * `~visualize` (boolean, default: `false`)
   Whether to publish the coverage path on a topic for visualization.
 * `~divide_area` (boolean, default: `false`)